Three browser tabs, two half-finished documents, and one good idea you are about to forget

 Is it possible to manage ADHD challenges without medication?

 Behavioral strategies can meaningfully improve ADHD productivity independent of medication.
-A meta-analysis of 48 randomized controlled trials found that cognitive-behavioral approaches targeting external organization produce large effect sizes for ADHD symptom reduction [9].
+A meta-analysis of 32 cognitive-behavioral treatment studies found that approaches targeting external organization improved self-reported ADHD symptoms with a large effect (Hedges g = 1.00 before-to-after) [9].
 That said, many adults find that combining behavioral strategies with medication produces the strongest results.
 Consult a healthcare provider about what combination fits your situation.

 How does novelty rotation differ from unstructured task switching?

 Unstructured task switching is reactive, driven by whatever grabs your attention next, and typically interrupts flow on the current task.
 Novelty rotation is pre-planned, with tasks and switch points decided before the work session begins.
-Research on structured task-switching training showed significantly larger improvements in executive control compared to single-task approaches [7].
+Research on structured task-switching training showed larger reductions in task-switching costs compared to single-task approaches [7].
 The key difference is intentionality: you choose when and what to switch to.

 References